 How do I keep my 5 year old busy at home?

-Learning activities, educational gaming platforms, storytelling, watching a play or even helping them put on a play can be enriching experiences for 5 year olds at home.
+Learning activities, educational gaming platforms, storytelling, watching a play, or even helping them put on a play can be enriching experiences for 5-year-olds at home.

 What types of learning activities can be played with multiple kids?

-Both indoor activities and crafts-based activities can be played with multiple kids for endless learning.
+Indoor and crafts-based activities can be played with multiple kids for endless learning.

 What are the benefits of sensory play for 5 year olds?